marijnh/Eloquent-JavaScript/19_paint.md

 {{index standard, evolution}}

-And though the situation is definitely improving, it mostly does so in the form of more elements being added to address shortcomings—creating even more ((complexity)).
+While the situation is definitely improving, it mostly does so in the form of more elements being added to address shortcomings—creating even more ((complexity)).
 A feature used by a million websites can't really be replaced.
 Even if it could, it would be hard to decide what it should be replaced with.

 {{index "social factors", "economic factors", history}}